-Looking for picture books about unicorns, or chapter books about unicorns for your older readers?
+Looking for children’s books about unicorns?
 If you have a unicorn obsessed little one at home, you’ll get major props in your house if you pull these stories off your shelf.
 So what are you waiting for?
-Check out these magical books today!
+Check out these children’s books about unicorns today!

 Stay on Trend With These Picture Books About Unicorns!

 Unicorns?
 Ughhhhh.
-That’s the attitude so many parents and teachers have when it comes to stories about unicorns.
-But really - they are wonderful, so please don’t turn your nose at them!!
+That’s the attitude so many parents and teachers have when it comes to children’s books about unicorns.
+But really – they are wonderful, so please don’t turn your nose at them!!
 Here’s why these stories should have a prominent place in your home:

 First, unicorns aren’t real.
 So when our kids are dreaming about, talking about, and reading about unicorns, they are using their imagination.
 And there’s nothing more incredible than that.
 When kids exercise their imaginations, not only are they exercising their brains in the best way possible, but playing “pretend” allows them to explore relationships between family and friends, learn valuable communication skills, and even help them work out their fears and worries.

-Three, if they want to read about unicorns, let them read about unicorns!
+Third, if they want to read about unicorns, let them read about unicorns!
 Why?
 They are reading!
-Our goal as parents and educators is to help children fall in love with reading, and one big way to do that is to give them choice.
+Our goal as parents and educators is develop reading habits in children and foster a love of reading, and one big way to do that is to give them choice.
 Whether it’s trucks, Paw Patrol, Moana, unicorns or Dog Man, let them read what they want to read.
 This builds the foundation for a love of story.

 So what are you waiting for?
-Grab these books and get to reading!
+Grab these children’s books about unicorns and get to reading!

 I’m a Unicorn (Little Golden Book), by Mallory Loehr and illustrated by Joey Chou: Your littlest readers will absolutely delight in this sweet picture book about unicorns, part of the reputable Little Golden Book series which has been around for more than 75 years.
 In this book, with simple text and adorable illustrations, toddlers will meet a unicorn who provides a perfect first introduction to these magical creatures.